Sm Head 05

 Major symptoms:

-• dry skin, dry lips, dry throat
+• dry lips, dry throat

 • dark and scanty urine